MaplePHP/Http/README.md

-# MaplePHP - PSR Http Message
+# MaplePHP - PSR-7 Http Message
-The library is fully integrated with PSR Http Message and designed for use with MaplePHP framework.
+The library is fully integrated with PSR-7 Http Message and designed for use with MaplePHP framework.

 ## Request
-None of the construct attributes are required and will auto propagate if you leave them be.

 ```php
 $request = new Http\ServerRequest(UriInterface $uri, EnvironmentInterface $env);
 ```